60 seconds guide:

 In some cases, even streamed video (SVOD) are ‘data free’ although they use much more data.

 Prepaid services are defined by the fact that you pay the phone companies up front for the voice, SMS and data services you will use.
 As a result, recharge expiries are the most fundamental element of prepaid services.
-That means you can expect to see a prepaid expiry period on any prepaid service, including voice based services, PAYG and prepaid data plans (also known as mobile broadband or tablet data plans. )
+That means you can expect to see a prepaid expiry period on any prepaid service, including voice based services, PAYG and prepaid data plans (also known as mobile broadband or tablet sim only data plans. )

 Some ‘gotchas’ to be aware of when it comes to prepaid expiry